-The kink classification was systematically performed in \cite{Landa:2013} using tools of topological degree theory.
-Figure \ref{Fig1:Landa2013} illustrates the metastable (solid line) and unstable (dashed line) equilibrium configurations of one planar kink, which were theoretically calculated for a chain of 31 ions as a function of the trap aspect ratio \cite{Landa:2013}.
-The stability is determined by the analysis of the eigenvalues of the corresponding Hessian matrix; a bifurcation occurs everytime an eigenvalue of the Hessian changes sign.
+A classification of kinks was carried out in \cite{Landa:2013} using tools of topological degree theory.
+The stability of a given defect is determined by the analysis of the eigenvalues of the corresponding Hessian matrix; a bifurcation occurs every time an eigenvalue of the Hessian changes sign.
+Figure \ref{Fig1:Landa2013} illustrates the resulting metastable and unstable equilibrium configurations of one planar kink as a function of the trap aspect ratio, for a fixed number of ions \cite{Landa:2013}.

-The kink's dynamics is characterized by localized modes, which are typically constituted by the translational mode and by internal modes.
-Theoretical analysis of the internal modes for the extended and the localized kinks predicted well resolved spectroscopic features and long coherence times also at Doppler cooling temperatures \cite{Landa:2010}.
-The translational energy of the topological defects were studied by calculating the Peierls-Nabarro potential, namely, the energy of the soliton as a function of the location of the kink centre \cite{Partner:2013,Landa:2013}.
-These studies showed how the presence of mass impurities gives rise to a further class of topological defects \cite{Landa:2013} and that, combined with static electric fields, they can allow for deterministic manipulation and creation of kinks.
-Structural phase transitions in the presence of mass impurities have been characterised in \cite{Rueffert:2024}.
+The dynamics of a kink is characterized by localized modes, which include a translational mode as well as internal modes.
+Theoretical analysis of the internal modes of both localized and extended kinks predict well-resolved spectroscopic features and long coherence times, even at Doppler-cooling temperatures \cite{Landa:2010}.
+The translational energy of the topological defects was studied by calculating the Peierls-Nabarro potential, namely, the potential energy of the soliton as a function of the kink center position \cite{Landa:2013,Partner:2013}.
+Numerical simulations of energy transport in ion chains with a topological defect reported energy localization at the kink \cite{Timm:2020}.

-The spectroscopic features of the localized soliton were observed in \cite{Brox:2017} by parametric heating.
-The measurements of the kink motion suggest directed transport as a function of the topological charge.
-The stability of the extended kink as a function of the trap ratio and its dynamics were extensively analysed in \cite{Kiethe:2018}, unveiling features of the sliding to pinning transition, see Sec.~\ref{Sec:Frustration}.
+The spectroscopic features of the localized defects were measured in \cite{Brox:2017} by parametric heating.
+Experimental observations show features that suggest directed transport as a function of the topological charge \cite{Brox:2017}.
+The stability of the extended kink as a function of the trap ratio and its dynamics were extensively analyzed in \cite{Kiethe:2018}, unveiling typical features of static friction, see Sec.~\ref{Sec:Frustration}.